munificent/craftinginterpreters/book/closures.md

 ## Upvalues

 Our existing instructions for reading and writing local variables are limited to a single function's stack window.
-Local variables from a surrounding function are outside of the inner function's window.
+Locals from a surrounding function are outside of the inner function's window.
 We're going to need some new instructions.

 The easiest approach might be an instruction that takes a relative stack slot offset that can reach before the current function's window.
 That would work if